 You live and breathe pixels.
 Every chance you get, you grab your camera and use it to capture the amazing world around you.
 Your family has tactfully suggested that you take vacations on your own next year because they are sick of waiting around for the ‘right light’ with you.
 Sound familiar?
-Why not turn that obsession into a side hustle, or even a full-time gig and sell photos online.
+Why not turn that obsession into a business and sell photos online.

-In this series, Sell Photos Online, we’ll dive into the world of professional photography and explore different ways that photographers just like you have turned their passion into a profitable venture.
-Here’s some of the things we’ll be discussing:
+In this article, we’ll dive into the world of professional photography and explore different ways that photographers just like you have turned their passion into a profitable venture.

 If you’ve decided that your work is worthy – great!
 It’s great to have you here.
 Let’s jump in.

 How to Sell Photos Online: Choose a Photography Niche